Zaimea/groups-docs/plugins.md

 <a name="plugin-charts"></a>
 #### `Charts`

-The `Charts` plugin allow to see graphics about working hours and can be filtered
+The `Charts` plugin allows to see graphics about working hours and can be filtered

     By: Work, Holiday, Vacation, Medical.